 It is typically written and performed by Rastafarians with a distinct drumming as the background music.

 It emerged in the early 1970s when disc-jockeys started "rapping" poems and lyrics to the music they spun.

 It soon became popular as a label in Jamaica and on the British scene.
 The Rastafarian religious beliefs are featured a lot in Dub Poetry and Dub Poets are largely of the Rastafarian Sect.

 This has been influential in embracing unity and peace amongst political activists in the island.

 The first Dub Poets emerging were Mutabaruka, Oku Onuora and in Britain, Linton Kwesi Johnson.

 Rastafarian religious beliefs are used a lot in dub poetry.
 Dub Poetry is mainly done through oral performances but has found itself in written forms over the years.

-Other Dub Poets include Yasus Afari, Malachi, Prince Far I, Michael Smith, Jean “Binta” Breeze, Levi "Tafari", Delroy and the most recent sensation, 'DYCR' Chandler.
+Other Dub Poets include Yasus Afari (Above), Malachi, Prince Far I, Michael Smith, Jean “Binta” Breeze, Levi "Tafari", Delroy and the most recent sensation, 'DYCR' Chandler.

 Be sure to also read this ...
 Jamaican Poets Who Impacts The World